bayileyegnabate/Credit_Risk_Analysis/README.md

  |avg/total|0.99 | 0.56| 0.81 | 0.71| 0.67 | 0.44 | 17205|

- In conclusion, the SMOTEENN algorithm gives the highest best score in capturing the high-risk application.
+ In conclusion, the SMOTEENN algorithm gives the highest best score in capturing the high-risk applications.